Our Services

 In rare cases, sleep disturbances can be linked to:

-If your episodes involve acting out dreams or moving violently during sleep, it may be worth using a free symptom checker for Rapid Eye Movement (REM) Sleep Behavior Disorder to help identify whether your symptoms align with this specific condition, which differs from typical sleep paralysis and may require specialized medical attention.
+If your episodes involve acting out dreams or moving violently during sleep, it may be worth checking your symptoms with a free AI-powered Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker to help identify whether your symptoms align with this specific condition, which differs from typical sleep paralysis and may require specialized medical attention.

 You should speak to a doctor promptly if: